jame581/Submarinened/README.md

 # Submarinened
 2D game made with Unity game engine.
 I'd like to try make little game in small amount of time, so I set 10 hours limit on this project and try to create and implement little funny game.

+## Game describe

+Player control submarines, try to avoid missiles and survive.
+Player needs to watch out for oxygen level and have to go up to surface to refill it.

+### Controls

+* WASD - movement

 ### Prerequisites

 Software what you need is: